 What Is the Process for Petitioning a Relative?

 There are three main steps in the process:

-- The National Visa Center (the NVC) will collect additional documents from you the Petitioner and also from your relative- the Beneficiary.
-Once the case is ready, the NVC will transfer your case to the U.S. Department of State consulate/embassy at your relative’s home country.
+- Your case will be transferred to the National Visa Center (the NVC) will collect additional documents from you the Petitioner and your relative- the Beneficiary.
+Once the case is ready, the NVC will transfer your case to the U.S. Department of State consulate/embassy in your relative’s home country.

 - Your relative will attend an interview at the consulate/embassy.
 Upon approval at the interview, your relative will receive an Immigrant visa.
 The Immigrant visa allows for your relative to enter the U.S as a lawful permanent resident.

 - If your relative is in the U.S and they meet the requirements, they might be eligible for

 Wait times for your family member’s green card will vary on a few things:

 - Is your family member an “immediate relative” or a “preference category”

 - Where they are from

 - The number of people that applied from a specific country